GMECH7/rss_islandr/docs/installers.md

 poetry run rss-build --deb --docker
 ```

-Build with the local system instead (no Docker; the result then depends on the installed Ubuntu version and libraries):
+Build with the local system instead.
+This does not use Docker, so the result depends on the installed Ubuntu version and libraries:

 ```bash
 poetry run rss-build --deb